ArmitaFN/free-coding/project2/note.md

 I:
 at first, we can choose a folder to organized
 II:
-pay attention what sort of file is it,
+pay attention what sort of file is it:
-if its mp3 then we sort it as musics,
+mp3 = musics,
 mp4 = videos,
 pdf = files,
 png/jpg = images